cwellsx/view/README.md

 ## Why

-I wrote this project, to see how to design and write an application using React.
+I wrote this project to see how to design and write an application using React.

 The React API documentation shows mostly small code examples, each a half-a-dozen lines of code -- this larger project shows some example of how to implement: